Collinformatics/HackTheBox/SkillsAssessment/File Upload Attacks/writeup.md

 - We can see that .....

-Now lets determine what content-types are acceptable:

-- First well make a custom wordlist:
+Now lets determine what content-types are acceptable, well make a custom wordlist with only image types:

     cat /usr/share/seclists/Discovery/Web-Content/web-all-content-types.txt | grep image/ > wl-webcontent.txt